JonathanMEdwards/subtext10/doc/language.md

 ### Links

 Links are used to store references to items from outside the list.
-A common scenario is what relational databases call “foreign keys”, where rows in one table reference rows in another:
+A common scenario is what relational databases call _foreign keys_, where rows in one table reference rows in another:

 ```
 customers: tracked table {